MMazzocchi/3d_app/README.md

 # 3d_app
-Experminetal web app using opengl and a few other tricks.
+Experimental web app using opengl and a few other tricks.